 If New Year’s Eve is a night that you want to feel glamorous, dramatic and dangerous in an old-fashioned noir kind of way – watch Sunset Boulevard.
 Joe Gillis (played by William Holden) is a struggling screenwriter.
 Spoiler Alert: at the beginning of the film he is found dead in a swimming pool.
 The film then goes back in time to show he got there, with Joe narrating the entire story from beyond the grave.

 Somewhere between a thriller and a tragedy, the story is told with more nuance and complexity.
-Norma Desmond (played by Gloria Swanson) is an aging, obsolete film star sliding into dementia who develops a complicated relationship with Joe (eventually she attempts to hold him captive in her house).
-Things take a turn on New Year’s Eve, when she reveals her feelings for him.
+Norma Desmond (played by Gloria Swanson) is an aging, obsolete film star sliding into dementia.
+She develops a complicated relationship with Joe (eventually she attempts to hold him captive in her house).
+Things take a turn on New Year’s Eve when she reveals her feelings for him.
 The film is a masterpiece of its time and everyone should see it at least once.

 Bonus Feature: New Year’s Eve

-It shouldn’t come as a big shock that the movie New Year’s Eve is also a pretty good pick to add to this list.
+It shouldn’t come as a big shock that this movie is a good pick to add to this list.
 Directed by the great Garry Marshall, it fits in the same cinematic universe as his other vignette-laden holiday film, Valentine’s Day.
 Or like what Love, Actually is for the Christmas holiday season.

 our picks for the best films for a New Year’s Eve movie marathon